-Study on lead-cooled fast reactor design
+Study on the lead cooled fast reactor (LFR) design

 Quek, Ernest Tze Yeor